 Many schools and families are choosing distance or eLearning options, keeping children at home with online academics.
 To support their children, working parents are hiring eLearning facilitators. eLearning facilitators care for children and help implement the curriculum provided by a school. eLearning facilitators support child development and learning by following a provided curriculum from the local public school district or a private program provided by the parents.

 The US Nanny Institute invests in current and future leaders of our industry and has a new, tailored program designed specifically for eLearning facilitators.
 The eLearning facilitator program creates a foundation of knowledge in childcare, health and safety, general education, and distance learning.
+If you are interested in a comprehensive program for nannies and sitters, check out the Basic, Intermediate, Advanced, Specialist or Professional Childcare programs.

 The US Nanny Institute eLearning facilitator program is 15 hours of online classes that you watch on-demand.
 While watching the courses, you complete the provided study guides which prepare you for the online proficiency exam.
 You can enroll online at any time and start right away.
 When the program is completed, you earn an eLearning Facilitator Certification and get a transcript that lists the program courses.
 If you completed the eLearning Facilitator program and want to enroll in the Professional Childcare program, click here for the tuition discount (only $600).